Last Updated on February 10, 2023 by Melissa S.

 If you are shocked at the figure, or don’t feel you could afford to save this month each month, then you have to ask yourself – if this is what you are currently spending, where is that money coming from?
-Which brings me on to the next point…

 Without sounding like Scrooge, one of the reasons people overspend at Christmas is getting caught up in buying everything simply “because it’s Christmas”.
 I would get my hair done and buy a new dress for my work’s party “just because.”

 Everyone’s festive routine is different, but consider ways you could save money on Christmas without spoiling the magic or changing your own traditions.

-Read the things I stopped buying at Christmas here.
+You can read in detail six things I stopped buying at Christmas here.

-Be wary of costly “stocking fillers”
+Be aware of costly “Stocking Fillers”

 If you’re not careful those few “little bits” can mount up considerably and 9 times out of 10 they are just something to open on the day and can end up unused – as clutter in your own house!

 Things I regret buying my husband as they were rarely / never used:

-A usb controlled helicopter that was about £25.
+- A usb controlled helicopter that was about £25.

-A photography book – never been read – around £12.99
+- A photography book – never been read – around £12.99

 - Various DVDs over the years, especially those just at the cusp of when Netflix took off and were rarely watched. – around £10-20 each if box sets

-Hardback TV tie in coffee table books – hardly read especially once the fad of the programme has gone.
+- Hardback TV tie in coffee table books – hardly read especially once the fad of the programme has gone.